numericalalgorithmsgroup/dfols/README.rst

 Citation
 --------
-If you use DFO-LS in a paper, please cite:
+The development of DFO-LS is outlined over several publications:

-Cartis, C., Fiala, J., Marteau, B. and Roberts, L., `Improving the Flexibility and Robustness of Model-Based Derivative-Free Optimization Solvers <https://doi.org/10.1145/3338517>`_, *ACM Transactions on Mathematical Software*, 45:3 (2019), pp. 32:1-32:41.
+1. C. Cartis, J. Fiala, B. Marteau and L. Roberts, `Improving the Flexibility and Robustness of Model-Based Derivative-Free Optimization Solvers <https://doi.org/10.1145/3338517>`_, *ACM Transactions on Mathematical Software*, 45:3 (2019), pp. 32:1-32:41 [`preprint <https://arxiv.org/abs/1804.00154>`_] .

-If you use DFO-LS for problems with constraints, including bound constraints, please also cite:

-Hough, M. and Roberts, L., `Model-Based Derivative-Free Methods for Convex-Constrained Optimization <https://doi.org/10.1137/21M1460971>`_, *SIAM Journal on Optimization*, 21:4 (2022), pp. 2552-2579.
+2. M. Hough, and L. Roberts, `Model-Based Derivative-Free Methods for Convex-Constrained Optimization <https://doi.org/10.1137/21M1460971>`_, *SIAM Journal on Optimization*, 21:4 (2022), pp. 2552-2579 [`preprint <https://arxiv.org/abs/2111.05443>`_].
+3. Y. Liu, K. H. Lam and L. Roberts, `Black-box Optimization Algorithms for Regularized Least-squares Problems <http://arxiv.org/abs/2407.14915>`_, *arXiv preprint arXiv:arXiv:2407.14915*, 2024.

+If you use DFO-LS in a paper, please cite [1].
+If your problem has constraints, including bound constraints, please cite [1,2].
+If your problem includes a regularizer, please cite [1,3].

 Requirements
 ------------